elizabeth524/Capstone-Project/README.md

 I will also pick out keywords and flavor profiles from wine descriptions that relate to high and low scoring wines in order for the wine maker to understand what direction to move in and look into what wine varieties are currently receiving high scores.

-Finally, I will create a recommendation system for Wine Enthusiast's tasters in order to understand which wines are most often highly recommended.
+Finally, I will create a recommendation system for Wine Enthusiast's tasters in order to suggest wines to certain tasters.
+By understanding the wines that are recommended, the winery will get an idea of what type of wines to create and who to market them to.

 ## Dataset